 After you’ve viewed your free Property Report and gotten the green light, you’ll have the chance to start designing your garage conversion using our design report.
 Keep in mind that if you proceed with construction without going through the proper permitting and zoning, you are at high risk of assuming liability or losing money.
 Without the proper permits, you may not be able to advertise the expansion as livable space.

 Remember that we are talking about converting your garage into a fully functional unit that includes utilities and the like; this isn’t the same as painting the walls and tiling the ground.
 It's hard work, but it's worth it.

 How much does it cost?

-Garage conversions have a much more substantial return on investment than building an entirely new ADU structure for obvious reasons.
-Construction costs are lower while generating similar amounts in rental income.
+Garage conversions have a much more substantial return on investment than building an entirely new ADU structure for a few reasons.
+Construction costs are lower while these projects usually generate similar amounts in rental income.
 With lower capital requirements, it is easier to finance these projects and get started.Typical Garage Conversion Budget: (2 Car Garage 20ft X 20ft)

 - Project architectural and structural plans: $2-3k

 - Construction materials and labor: $40-80k (depending on the condition of the existing structure)